Inside the World's Toughest Prisons

 Inside the World's Toughest Prisons is a television documentary series produced by London-based Emporium Productions and available on Netflix.
-The documentary shows life in 19 prisons around the world, mostly from the prisoner perspective but also including the perspective of prison guards and others interacting with the prison system.
-Season 1 was hosted by Irish journalist Paul Connolly and originally aired on Channel 5 (UK).
-Since the second season, the series has been commissioned by Netflix and hosted by UK journalist Raphael Rowe, who had himself served 12 years in prison for a crime he was eventually acquitted of.
-The series's sixth season was released on 28 September 2022.
+The documentary shows life in various prisons around the world, mostly from the prisoner perspective but also including the perspective of prison guards and others interacting with the prison system.
+Season 1 was hosted by Irish journalist Paul Connolly and originally aired on Channel 5.
+Since the second season, the series has been commissioned by Netflix and hosted by UK journalist Raphael Rowe, who had himself served 12 years in prison for a crime he did not commit.
+The series's seventh season was released on 15 September 2023.